-The number of personnel increased in 2022, which led to an increase in personnel expenses.
-However, the average pay in the Group has slightly increased in the last few years.
-Our personnel expenses came to approximately EUR 4.3 million for the 2022 financial year.
+The number of our personnel increased in 2023, as we hired six new employees and received five in the business transaction with Hamina Energia.
+The average salary paid in our group decreased slightly last years with the new employees.
+Our personnel expenses came to approximately EUR 3.7 million for the 2023 financial year.

-Our sustainability-related investments during the 2022 financial year were mainly focused on renewable energy solutions as well as the modernisation, renovation and development of our gas distribution network as well as the automation of network monitoring.
-We spent approximately EUR 3.4 million on promoting sustainability during the 2022 financial year.
+Our sustainability-related investments during the 2023 financial year were mainly focused on renewable energy solutions as well as the modernisation, renovation and development of our gas distribution network as well as the automation of network monitoring.
+We spent approximately EUR 3.5 million on promoting sustainability during the 2023 financial year.

 Our other significant investments applied to the development of the Group's information systems, the maintenance of the gas distribution network and new construction.
-We spent approximately EUR 741,000 on these investments in the financial year 2022.
+We spent approximately EUR 375,000 on these investments in the 2023 financial year.

 Natural gas and biogas are the most significant products we sell, and the raw materials we use in our energy production.
+In 2023, the natural gas we sold came to Finland from the Baltic countries via the Balticconnector offshore pipeline, until the pipeline was damaged at the beginning of October 2023.
+The gas we have sold since then has come to Finland through the Inkoo liquefied natural gas (LNG) terminal.
+All of the gas sourced by us has come from operators that have been able to certify that the gas does not originate in a country that supports Russia's senseless war in Ukraine.

-Most of the natural gas we sell is delivered via the Balticconnector pipeline from the Baltic countries, where it is delivered in the form of LNG from various parts of the world, such as Norway and the United States.
-We have banned the use of Russian energy in all of our gas supply contracts.
-Until the end of 2021, our biogas was exclusively sourced from Finland.
-In 2022, our Group has also begun to sell European biogas.
+Until the end of 2021, the biogas we sold was exclusively sourced from Finland.
+In 2022, our Group has also begun to sell European biogas subject to a certificate of origin, and we also continued this in 2023.

-Compared to the previous year, the total amount of gas sold during the 2022 financial year significantly reduced by approximately 33%.
-Primarily, the reduction was due to the high market price of gas, which resulted in some of our customers giving up or materially reducing the use of gas.
-In addition, the year 2022 was clearly warmer than 2021.
+Compared to the previous year, the total amount of gas sold during the 2023 financial year increased by approximately 9%.
+The increase in the volume was mainly due to the fact that the price level of gas fell from its peak level in 2022 and customers who switched to other fuels returned to gas use.